You are here

 About the Author

 Claire Heywood is a scholar of the ancient world, with a bachelor's degree in Classical Civilization and a master's degree in Ancient Visual and Material Culture from the University of Warwick.
-Daughters of Sparta is her first novel.
+Daughters of Sparta, her first novel, was a national bestseller.

 Praise for Daughters of Sparta